Air Booking Guide

 After booking you can retrieve booking details with a Reservation Retrieve.

 Note that NDC bookings return two reservation locator codes, one issued by the NDC carrier and another by Travelport, called the passive PNR.
-See Passive Booking Records in the NDC Guide for details.
+See Passive Booking Record in the NDC Guide for details.

-While the above is the standard booking workflow, the JSON APIs also support these alternate booking workflows:
+While the above is the standard booking workflow, the JSON APIs also support these alternate booking workflows (see below):

-• Add Product booking flow: The Add Product workflow (see below) allows you to start with booking and skip the Search and AirPrice steps; however, you must already have full details for the itinerary to book.
+• Add Product booking flow: Start with booking and skip the Search and AirPrice steps; however, you must already have full details for the itinerary to book.
 GDS only.

-• Instant Pay workflow: Instant Pay (see below ) creates the reservation and issues the ticket/s in the same workbench session.
-NDC only.
+• Instant Pay workflow: Create the reservation and issue the ticket/s in the same workbench session.
+NDC only; not supported for GDS.

 All steps in the booking workflow take place in a workbench session, which is like a container that holds all details as they are added before sending them to the carrier all at once.